waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 end
 ```

-This class prescribes the relationship between the Link table in the database and this Ruby application.
+This class prescribes a relationship between a table in the database (which will be called 'links') and instances of `Link`.
 We'll see how it can be used in a minute.

 Running our tests now should kick up the following error:
 ```